tulip-control/gr1c/doc/interaction.md

 * **realizable {existsys,allsys}** [NOT IMPLEMENTED]

   is specification realizable?
-See documentation in solve.h for interpretation of init_flags "existsys" (EXIST_SYS_INIT) and "allsys" (ALL_SYS_INIT).
+Consult documentation in solve.h for interpretation of init_flags "existsys" (EXIST_SYS_INIT) and "allsys" (ALL_SYS_INIT).